-Not taking the time to properly determine shrink rate can have a big impact on the quality of the final product—including its geometry, performance, and appearance.
+Not taking the time to properly determine shrink rate can have a big impact on the quality of an injection molded part's geometry, performance, and appearance.

-Material suppliers typically provide information on the shrink rate of their materials.
-This number is usually based on ASTM Standard D955 and a .125-inch thick plaque with a specific gating size and location.
-Although this is a good place to start, this value is typically not accurate enough for many products, especially critical, highly complex parts.
+To facilitate this calculation, materials suppliers typically provide shrink rate numbers based on ASTM Standard D955 and a .125-inch thick plaque with a specific gating size and location.
+Although a good place to start, this value is usually not accurate enough for many products, especially critical, highly complex parts.

-Wall thickness of the part, mold gate size, and processing conditions such as packing pressure and mold temperature are major factors in determining shrinkage of the part.
+Wall thickness, gate size, and processing conditions such as packing pressure and tool temperature are major factors in determining part shrinkage.
 For example, thinner wall sections cool faster, resulting in less shrinkage.
-Larger gates will result in longer packing time, also providing less shrinkage.
+Likewise, larger gates have longer packing time and, therefore, less shrinkage.

-Shrink rates also vary according to flow direction, which must be carefully analyzed after gate locations are selected, it is important to analyze the part to determine the basic direction of flow.
+Shrink rates also vary according to flow direction, which must be carefully analyzed after gate locations are selected.
 On long, narrow parts — gated at the end, for instance — flow will essentially parallel the length of the part.
-In these cases, the “in-flow” shrink rate is used for this dimension of the part.
-The “cross-flow” shrinkage is used for dimensions that are perpendicular to the long dimension.
+In these cases, the “in-flow” shrink rate is used for the long dimension.
+“Cross-flow” shrinkage is used for dimensions that are perpendicular to the long dimension.
 For parts with random fill directions, an average of the in-flow and cross-flow directions can be used.
-For parts with critical dimensions, prototyping is the safest option.
+For injection molded parts with critical dimensions, prototyping is the safest option.

-- Prototype mold.
-The best method for predicting shrinkage is building a prototype mold with the exact cooling and gating as the final production mold—this way the shrink rate can be exactly determined for the part.
-An alternative to a prototype mold is running the chosen material in a similar mold, with a similar wall section and gate scheme.
-Measurements taken from the mold steel and molded parts can be used to determine a “likely” shrink rate, based on a similar part.
+The best method for predicting shrinkage is building a prototype tool with the exact cooling and gating as the final production tool.
+This way, the shrink rate can be exactly determined for the part.
+An alternative to a prototype tool is running the chosen material in a comparable tool, with a similar wall section and gate scheme.
+Measurements taken from the tool steel and molded parts can be used to determine a “likely” shrink rate, based on a similar part.
 Prototyping also provides an opportunity for the tool to be left steel-safe so critical areas can be “tweaked” if needed after a production tooling process is established.